bogaudio/BogaudioModules/README.md

 A fourteen channel parametric EQ.
 The control scheme is as with PEQ6.

 It adds ODD and EVEN outputs: these are mixes of the odd and even channels, respectively.
 If the low channel is set to LOWPASS, its output will go to both ODD and EVEN.
 Same for the high channel, if its set to HIGHPASS.

+The "Exclude direct-output bands..." option, if enabled, applies to ODD and EVEN as well as the main OUT.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with channels defined by the IN input.